 Phonics sessions are taught daily from the beginning of Foundation Stage to the end of Year 1, following the Read Write Inc phonics scheme.
 Once children are assessed they are streamed within their year group so that they are working with children of a similar phonic and reading ability.

-Phonics is taught in a variety of ways which always include sounding out, decoding, segmenting and blending strategies.
-We ensure lessons are active and fun and children are given the opportunity learn using the outdoor area.
+Phonics is taught in a variety of ways which always includes sounding out, decoding, segmenting and blending strategies.
+As well as following the Read Write Inc scheme we also give children the chance to apply their learning through fun and active lessons, which incorporate the outdoor area.
 Interactive resources and games are used and children are given the opportunity to rehearse sounds verbally and record them in written work.

 Phonics sessions are structured to build on previous learning and introduce new phonics skills and subject knowledge.
-Sessions follow the revisit/review, teach, practise and apply model.
-Sessions are planned to include opportunities for development of speaking and listening, reading and writing.
+Sessions follow the revisit/review, teach, practise and apply model and include opportunities to develop speaking and listening, reading and writing.

 In June, all children in Year 1 undertake a National Phonics Screening Check.
 This check consists of 40 words (20 real words and 20 pseudo words) which all children will be asked to read.
 The focus of this check is to see if pupils can decode a range of words which they have not seen before.